chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 Recipes are the algorithm to describe a specific piece of an application that we want to have running on a system.
 It's the ordered set of resources and potentially additional ruby code for logic and flow control.
 Just as with a recipe for baking chocolate chip cookies or oatmeal cookies, the recipe will be specific to what we want to create.

 Cookbooks are where we collect all of our recipes, and other supporting files.
 We can create our own or pull from the community cookbook repository, Supermarket.

+One great thing about chef community cookbooks is that you can reuse what makes sense for you, and create more specific cookbooks and recipes within your environment.

 ### OpsWorks Basics